-In this episode of the Cart Insiders Podcast, we speak to the CMO of Gabi Insurance Nick Fairbairn—an experienced DTC marketer and one of the first marketers at Dollar Shave Club.
+In this episode of The Cart Insiders podcast, we speak to the CMO of Gabi Insurance Nick Fairbairn—an experienced DTC marketer and one of the first marketers at Dollar Shave Club.

-At first, it might not sound like Gabi, an insurance marketplace focusing on home and auto policies, has much to do with online DTC stores, but Nick shares some interesting parallels between how consumers make purchasing decisions.
+At first, it might not sound like Gabi, an insurance marketplace focusing on home and auto policies, has much to do with online DTC stores, but Nick shares some interesting parallels with how consumers make purchasing decisions.